michelrandahl/cv/README.md

 **Intern (part time Software developer)** @ Noitso _(Feb 2013 - Aug 2014)_<br>
 Noitso was a small, versatile software development company specializing in financial technology solutions and custom software development:
 - Took part in the development of a CRM solution and provided support to the users of the CRM solution
-- Minor prototyping and maintainance tasks
+- Minor prototyping and maintenance tasks
 - **_Technologies summary:_** C#, Java, Javascript, HTML5, MSSQL, ASP MVC

 ## Education